Skip to content

 • Flexible configuration: Using Durable Functions and separating out concerns to individual activities, the pipeline can be easily configured to support any document processing use case.
 The modular and extensible approach allows you to add or remove activities as needed.

-• Secure backend: Azure Managed Identity and Azure RBAC least privilege access is used to secure the pipeline and ensure that only authorized services can access the Azure resources used in the pipeline.
+• Secure by default: Azure Managed Identity and Azure RBAC least privilege access is used to secure the pipeline and ensure that only authorized services can access the Azure resources used in the pipeline.
+Additionally, opt-in to deploying the infrastructure using zero-trust principles with virtual networks and private endpoints to isolate the Azure resources from the public internet.

 • Infrastructure-as-code: Azure Bicep modules and PowerShell deployment scripts are provided to define the Azure infrastructure for the document processing pipeline, allowing for easy deployment and management of the resources required.